 It’s not unusual for restaurants to have special offers directed at tourists that you can take advantage of as well.
 Stop in the lobby of a local hotel and peruse the local attraction brochures.
 You’ll find all kinds of offers for local restaurants.
 Your local tourism board will have this kind of information as well.

-Google the name of your favorite restaurant to find online discount coupons.
+Google the name of your favorite restaurant plus your specific location to find online discount coupons.

 Many restaurants have a lunch menu that is slightly different from the one for dinner, the difference being the portion size and price.
-Ask the waiter if you can order from the Lunch Menu.
-Usually, you’ll be cordially accomodated—and you will save quite a bit.
+Ask the waiter if you can order from the Lunch Menu for dinner.
+Get it?
+Linner!
+Usually, you’ll be cordially accommodated—and you will save quite a bit.
+If your favorite restaurant cannot honor your request, switch your dining out time of day to lunch and enjoy the lower price but the same food you love.

 Before you opt for a full meal, check the appetizer menu.
 You’ll find generous portions minus the add-ons like salad or soup.
 And the price is right.
 Just request that your selection be served as an entrée and you’ll fit right in.